AdminTurnedDevOps/ABox/README.md

 ### Docker packs that filesystem (today)

-Docker is used only to **build or patch** the golden root filesystem (`make image` / `make image-update`): a privileged Alpine container runs `apk`, `mkfs.ext4`, and copies `abox-guest`.
-After that, ABox boots with libkrun.
-No Docker daemon is on the session path.

-This is a packer, not isolation.
-A Mac cannot natively `apk --root` an ARM64 Alpine tree or loop-mount ext4, which is why Docker is a prerequisite today.
-Replacing that packer (no daemon) is follow-up work.
-The session path does not depend on it.
+Docker is only the packer: a privileged container runs `apk` and `mkfs.ext4` because a Mac cannot build that ARM64 ext4 tree itself.
+Session boot does not use Docker.
+Replacing this packer is follow-up work.

 | Step | What runs |
 | --- | --- |